peridianjoytabe1980-ai/AWS_grocery/README.md

     terraform apply

-Enter your RDS password when prompted.
-Must be >= 8.
-Only printable ASCII characters besides '/', '@', '"', ' ' may be used.
+Enter your RDS password when prompted ( ≥ 8; Only printable ASCII characters besides '/', '@', '"', ' ' may be used).

 ---

-## List Terraform Outputs
+## Terraform Outputs
-Include a table of important outputs so users know what resources were created:

 ```markdown
 Terraform Outputs